Data Governance, Data Mesh, Data Products

 Self-Service Data Infrastructure depends on governance providing the guardrails that make self-service safe and compliant.

-Federated Computational Governance balances centralized standards with domain autonomy—global policies enforced locally.
+Federated Computational Governance balances centralized standards with domain autonomy, global policies enforced locally.

 Even if you're not implementing a full data mesh architecture, these governance practices create more trustworthy, discoverable, and valuable data products in any distributed data environment.
+For comprehensive coverage of data mesh implementation, see Data Mesh Principles and Implementation.

 Conclusion